-Dear Black Women, Holding Gay Men Accountable for Their Misogyny Does Not Make You Sexist
+Dear Black Women, Holding Gay Men Accountable For Their Misogyny Does Not Make You Homophobic

 Undoubtedly, gay men are victims of homophobia, but that does and never will count as a justification for misogyny.

 As Georgetown University’s law professor, Preston Mitchum, said: “Being a part of any dominant group when it comes to race, gender, sexuality, etc. contributes to the oppression of other groups.”
 The most dominant demographic in this world is certainly cisgender men.
-According to the United Nations’ world population prospect, “of 1,000 people, 504 are men (50.4%) and 496 are women (49.6%).”
+According to the United Nations’ world population prospect, “of 1,000 people, 504 are men (50.4 percent) and 496 are women (49.6 percent).”

 Moreover, being a cisgender man ― gay or not ― means one naturally benefits from the systematic oppression of women.
 Whether it’s financial gain or simply having a greater advantage, all men benefit from the patriarchy, making us innately sexist.

 Gay men certainly benefit from the oppression of women, but this is typically viewed as a comedy.
-This happens so often that we forget about the woman — often an African American woman — being humiliated.
+This happens so often that we forget about the woman ― often an African American woman ― being humiliated.
 For example, this homosexual man verbally abused a plus-sized Black woman as she drove a transit bus.
 He recorded the entire altercation as he taunted her.
-“You look like a fat stuffed turkey,” the man said after repeatedly calling her a b*tch.
+“You look like a fat, stuffed turkey,” the man said after repeatedly calling her a b*tch.
 This video gained over 1 million views on WorldstarHipHop.com and over 300,000 views on his YouTube channel.
 That’s over 1.3 million people watching a man brutishly humiliate a Black woman.

 Also, many homosexual celebrity bloggers would not have jobs without sexist rhetoric.
-Perez Hilton, for instance, is worth $30 million dollars.
+Perez Hilton, for instance, is worth $30 million.
 Unlike many sexist men, the blogger indirectly admits that it’s his job to be sexist.
 “I’m a celebrity blogger.
 It’s my job,” he normally says.
 Perez is notorious for pitting women against each other and was under fire in 2013 for allegedly harassing Lady Gaga in her New York City apartment building.

 In any case, every woman and man (regardless of their sexuality) should call out misogyny all the time ― not only when the bigot is heterosexual.
 And straight Black men, it’s your job to debunk and destroy all sexist mindsets, starting with your own.